powenn/ModMyIPA/README.md

 # ModMyIPA

-## An app to modify ipa files so you can multiple install the same app
+## An app that modifies IPA files allows you to install the same app multiple times

 ![screenshot][1]
 ![screenshot][2]